Home | News | Wanted Ads | Guestbook | Environmental | About Us | Contact Us | Site Map | Blog | Forums

 The repairs also come with a three month warranty - button below secures your repair with UK return postage.
 Please supply your telephone number when ordering.

-There is also a wide range of public domain software available, and even emulators to allow you to run 90% of QL software on other computers.
+There is also a wide range of other public domain software available, and even emulators to allow you to run 90% of QL software on other computers.
 Many of the original microdrive cartridges no longer work mainly due to deterioration of the pad at the top of the cartridge, making early software unusable - the image to the right details the inner workings of the microdrive cartridge, which highlights just how fragile they are.

 However, we ourselves are happy to provide working copies of older software to people who can prove that they have the originals.
 We can provide those working copies on microdrive cartridge, disk or as a download for use with a QL emulator on your main computer.
 We have also released a wide range of both original programs and software formerly sold by from Talent Computer Systems of Glasgow.